There’s a lot of false information out there on “building muscle fast.”

 - When in doubt, eat more than you think.

-- If you put on too much fat, cut back on calories/carbs on non-training days.
+- If you put on too much fat, slightly cut back on calories on non-training days.

 “But Steve, I don’t have access to a gym – can I pack on muscle with just bodyweight exercises?”

-“I want to put on muscle, but not too much” shouldn’t be a big worry for you.
+“I want to put on muscle, but not too much I don’t want to get too bulky, Steve!”

-However, we get this question a LOT, from guys and girls.
-In fact, we get it so much from women, we included it in our top 7 myths of strength training for women.
+In fact, I heard this fear so frequently that I included it in our top 7 myths of strength training for women.
 Mostly, this comment comes from folks who are new to strength training and fitness, which makes sense.

-Here’s the truth: YOU DO NOT GET BULKY WITHOUT TRYING VERY HARD TO DO IT!
-Unless you are training with hypertrophy (increased muscle size) as a focus, have superior genetics, are taking steroids, eating like a horse, and focusing on nothing but muscle size for months/years, you are NOT going to get bulky.
+Here’s the truth: YOU DO NOT GET BULKY WITHOUT DEVOTING YOUR LIFE TO IT!
+Unless you are training with hypertrophy (increased muscle size) as a focus, have superior genetics, take steroids, eat like a horse, and focus on nothing but muscle size for months/years, you are NOT going to get too bulky.

 I run a fitness site.
 I have dedicated my life to health and fitness for the past twelve years, and I have actively been trying to put on weight and muscle throughout that entire time.

 I am nowhere close to looking bulky, despite all of my efforts to do so, and dedicating my last 13 months to building muscle and size.

 Yes, genetically some people MIGHT put on muscle more easily than others, but even then it’s fractions of a degree, not DRASTIC sweeping differences.
 We tend to get this question from men or women who are so thin and have such fast metabolisms, they probably need to put on 40-50+ pounds of both fat and muscle, before they would ever even think to use the word “too bulky.”